 - Home & Workshop Products

-Built in 1836, the original John Deere home offers you an intimate glimpse of pioneer life.
-See how the Deere family raised eight children, and housed live-in apprentices, in their six room home.
-Explore the rooms as the Deere family would have known them, furnished with period household items that show how pioneers cooked, cleaned, bathed, and spent their few leisure hours.
+Tour the original John Deere family home and get an intimate glimpse of pioneer life in 1836.
+Explore rooms as the Deere family would have known them, furnished with household items that show how pioneers cooked, cleaned, bathed, and spent their leisure hours.

 Special group tours can be arranged during the winter months.